-In order to clear the problem of both fragmentation types the user has to use the MDV command sys.dm_db_index_physical_stats.
+In order to clear the problem of both fragmentation types the user has to use the DMV command sys.dm_db_index_physical_stats.

 This query represents the External Fragmentation and is represented in percentage value.
 In Logical Fragmentation this query is suitable for the clustered table and for the heap it’s called Extent Fragmentation.
 Lower the value better will be the result.
 10% value is good and less than 10% value is okay and more than 10% value corrections are required in the database.

 This query calculates the percentage use of pages and it represents as Internal Fragmentation.
 Higher the value better the results.
-If Less than 75% value corrections are required in the database.
+If the value is less than 75%, corrections are required in the database.

-After finding the database fragmentation or table fragmentation in SQL server one can use the following procedures and methods in order to remove the fragmentation from the database.
+After finding the database fragmentation or table fragmentation in SQL server one can use the following procedures and methods in order to reduce fragmentation in SQL Server database.
 It will help the user to remove the fragmentation from table in their database and get accurate results from that.
 They are as follows:

 1. Reducing Fragmentation in a heap